Tigers vs. Phillies Player Props Betting Odds

 McKinstry Stats

-- McKinstry has seven doubles, a triple, four home runs, 25 walks and 10 RBI (41 total hits).
-He has swiped 10 bases.
+- Zach McKinstry has 41 hits with seven doubles, a triple, four home runs, 25 walks and 10 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games